dmbarbour/wikilon/docs/ABCRT.md

 Ability to free fragments of a larger allocation is important for the ability to split/recombine arrays, and also to perform fast reads from stowage: allocate everything you'll need at once, then fill the space.
 The last point - minimizing synchronization - is feasible if we simply give each processor its own free-list, and allocate in relatively large chunks from a shared page-heap or similar.
 This is what TCMalloc does, for example.
 It works well.

 For the other stuff: some ad-hoc mix of QuickFit and perhaps a few size-segregated first-fit free lists seems appropriate.

-Or I might benefit from a simple 'bump-pointer' allocation together with a deferred coalescing model for free'd content.
-Hmm.
-The latter option does seem promising.
-So let's say we do this:

-* we have size-segregated allocation-lists.
- *
-* we have a 'free list' for all free'd content.
- * when we free a block, it goes on this list
- * when this list reaches a certain size:
-  * sort, coalesce, push back into alloc lists

-For the other stuff... a variation of QuickFit seems appropriate.
-I can use a size-sorted array of free lists, or similar.
-Coalescing of lists can occur as needed.
+I can try coalescing memory after I fail to allocate something - which should be a rare event, in practice.

-*Note:* I'd prefer to avoid tree-structured free lists, in part because we cannot iterate through them in constant space, in part because balancing them requires relatively sophisticated algorithms.
-Let's see how far we can get with singly linked lists, e.g. of (size,next) pairs.
+*Note:* I'd prefer to avoid tree-structured free lists - in part because we cannot iterate through them in constant space, in part because balancing them requires relatively sophisticated algorithms.
+Let's see instead how far we can get with singly linked lists, e.g. of (size,next) pairs.

-For the other stuff, I'm thinking QuickFit is pretty good for my use cases.
-This means, ideally, that we have a separate linked list for every 'size' we might allocate.
-But we could probably compromise, and use a set of 'size classes' each with a separate free list, so at least we aren't searching through a bunch of too-small or too-large

-A good question is how to quickly find a node of a given size

-The greater challenge is to enable coalescing of free'd space together with fast, sized allocations.
-I essentially need size-sorted structures, plus some ability to find adjacent addresses.

-From a given address+size, it should at least be easy to find the 'next' address and find it in our free list.
-But this seems like too much work for a fast free operation, and might result in too many splits upon allocation.

-A more promising option, perhaps, is heuristically 'defrag' as a batch process.
-This wouldn't require indexing both size and address at the same time.
-A defrag would be driven by some combination of requirement and heuristics.
-As a batch process, defrag should have relatively good throughput and performance compared to lots of small coalescing operations.

-So... maybe size-sorted free lists, like 'QuickFit' algorithm, with occasional coalescing.

- I can create an array of free addresses, sort them, coalesce adjacent addresses (assuming each free address knows its own size, e.g. as the first word), then free the data.

- free some count (or so many megabytes) of 'chunks'.
-This could be achieved by a simple algorithm: create a big array, sort it by address, combine adjacent free addresses.
-Each 'address' in our free list could use a simple pattern: (size, next) in a free list.
-Assuming we know how many free chunks we have, we should be able to easily find

-One option, perhaps, is to focus on

-seems a lot more challenging.

-I don't have any special ideas here.
-To avoid synchronization, I may track a per-thread free list, rather than using the shared context list for everything.
-I'm wondering whether I should use a weighted or Fibonacci buddy system.

 ## Tagged Objects